renesas/rx-driver-package/source/r_rspia_rx/r_rspia_rx_vx.xx/r_rspia_rx/readme.txt

 In CS+, please manually add the FIT module to your project.
 Refer to "Adding Firmware Integration Technology Modules to CS+ Projects (R01AN1826)" for details.

+(4)Adding the FIT module to your project using the Smart Configurator in IAREW By using the Smart Configurator Standalone version, the FIT module is automatically added to your project.
+Refer to "RX Smart Configurator User's Guide: IAREW (R20AN0535)" for details.

 Toolchain(s) Used
 -----------------
 * Renesas RX